toddfoster/sharedprayers/content/about/slides/compline4.md

 _Officiant_

-> Visit this place, O Lord, and drive far from it all snares for the enemy; let your holy angels dwell with us to preserve us in peace; and let your blessing be upon us always; through Jesus Christ our Lord. **Amen.**
+> Visit this place, O Lord, and drive far from it all snares of the enemy; let your holy angels dwell with us to preserve us in peace; and let your blessing be upon us always; through Jesus Christ our Lord. **Amen.**

 ---
 _Officiant_